ocadotechnology/Ocava/README.md

 # Ocava

-This project contains the Ocado Technology simulation team's Discrete Event Simulation (DES) framework and tools, as well as a number of additional tools and utilites we found useful and generic enough to share.
+This project contains the Ocado Technology simulation team's Discrete Event Simulation (DES) framework and tools, as well as a number of additional tools and utilities we found useful and generic enough to share.
 This project allows for more than 'just' an isolated, deterministic DES application.
 By switching which EventScheduler implementation is used, it is possible to run the exact same code in a realtime production environment or a DES testing environment with a fairly small set of changes.

+TrafficLightSimulation is an example project which utilises the framework to create a simulated environment for a traffic light controller that is able to run in both discrete event and realtime.

 Still to come: ExampleApp will be added as a demonstration of how the components can be used to control a simple conveyor system.